expo/expo/docs/pages/guides/using-sentry.md

 - Your `release` will automatically be set to Sentry's expected value- `${bundleIdentifier}@${version}+${buildNumber}` (iOS) or `${androidPackage}@${version}+${versionCode}` (Android).
 - Your `dist` will automatically be set to Sentry's expected value- `${buildNumber}` (iOS) or `${versionCode}` (Android).
 - The configuration for build time sourcemaps comes from the `ios/sentry.properties` and `android/sentry.properties` files.
 For more information, refer to [Sentry's documentation](https://docs.sentry.io/clients/java/config/#configuration-via-properties-file).
-If you're using [Expo Prebuild](/workflow/prebuild), then we handle all of this setup for you via the [`plugin` you added above](#add-the-config-plugin).
+Manual configuration is only required for bare projects, the [sentry-expo config plugin handles it otherwise](#add-the-config-plugin).

-> Please note that configuration for `expo publish` and `npx expo export` for projects is still done via `app.json` regardless of if you're using [Expo Prebuild](/workflow/prebuild) or not.
+- Configuration for `expo publish` and `npx expo export` for projects is done via `app.json` whether using bare workflow or not.

-Skipping or misconfiguring either of these will result in sourcemaps not working, and thus you won't see proper stacktraces in your errors.
+Skipping or misconfiguring either of these can lead to invalid sourcemaps, and you won't see human readable stacktraces in your errors.

-### Self-hosting updates?
+### Self-hosting updates

 If you're self-hosting your updates (this means you run `npx expo export` instead of `expo publish`), you need to: